 The main role of an advisor is to solicit technical papers for JOM that, as a collection, provide current, comprehensive coverage of your committee’s topic.
 Alternatively, the advisor will delegate that responsibility to a guest editor.
 The goal is to collect approximately four to eight papers that provide complete coverage of a topic.

 Please note the following guidelines as you curate your topic:

-- For your convenience, please download the JOM Invitation Letter Template to complete and distribute to potential contributors.
+- For your convenience, a JOM Invitation Letter Template is available to complete and distribute to potential contributors.

 - Papers can be solicited from colleagues, mentors, committee members, coworkers, and conference presenters, to name a few potential contributors.